graysonkent/graysonkent.github.io/_posts/2017-03-27-find-which-linux-commands-can-make-words-with-their-options.md

 - If I did it again, I would have written this in Python just for the array options.

-- I abused sed and awk in places where I should have just used a more robust regex match
+- I abused sed and awk in places where I should have just used a more robust regex match.

 - If you wanted to play Russian roulette with your computer, you could switch out the command from commandList with `compgen -cb`.
 I would write a log file to a remote location and add in `trap`s in case one of the commands brought down your machine.